Rupee offers India budget relief as subsidy pressure eases

 The revenue position will be clearer by the end of December, by which time Indian companies will have deposited their advance tax payments for the third quarter.

-The government expects major savings from ministries like drinking water and sanitation, rural development, defense, trade, communications, power and planning.
+The government expects major savings from ministries like drinking water and sanitation, rural development, defence, trade, communications, power and planning.

 In April to October, the deficit reached about 84 percent of the full-year target.